Research table: Blood estrogen levels and breast cancer risk

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: Estrogens are natural hormones important for sexual development and other body functions.
+Introduction: Estrogens are natural hormones.
+They are important in sexual development and other body functions.
 Before menopause, they are produced mainly in the ovaries.
 After menopause, they are produced mainly in fat tissue.

 Women have different sources (and different levels) of estrogen before and after menopause.
 So, it’s important to look at studies of estrogen and breast cancer risk by menopausal status.